To help us direct you question to the best team to provide an answer please select which option best descibes you.

 8 Digit Update

-Increasing BIN demand across the entirety of the electronic payments ecosystem has brought about the need for the extension of BINs from the first 6 digits of a primary account number (PAN) to the first 8 digits of a PAN, with no change to PAN length.
+8-digit IIN/BIN is based on the changes to the international standard for IIN/BIN assignments due to increasing BIN demand across the entirety of the electronic payments ecosystem.
+This has brought about the need for the extension of BINs from the first 6 digits of a Primary Account Number (PAN) to the first 8 digits of a PAN, with no change to PAN length.

 What is changing?